Past Spill Response Engagement Materials

 Second Intentions Paper

-The Ministry released a second intentions paper outlining specific changes being considered.
+The B.C. government released a second intentions paper outlining specific changes being considered.
 The list includes strengthening the role of local governments and First Nations in spill response, increasing the technical spill response for companies operating in B.C. and creating a preparedness and response organization.

 The summary document was prepared for the Ministry of Environment by a third-party contractor and released below, with the permission granted from those who made submissions.